-The Second Tranche Transaction was determined to be liability classified (see Note 10), which required that the liability be measured at fair value each period with changes in fair value being recorded as a component of net income (loss) in the statement of operations.
+As described in Note 10, the Second Tranche Transaction was determined to be liability classified, which required that the liability be measured at fair value each period with changes in fair value being recorded as a component of net income (loss) in the statement of operations.
 The purchase price for each share of Common Stock issuable in the Second Tranche Transaction was defined as the lower of (a) \$1.265 (which was a 15% premium to the First Tranche Purchase Price) and (b) a 20% discount to the volume weighted average price ("VWAP") of the shares of Common Stock on the Nasdaq Stock Market for the 20 trading days immediately prior to the closing of the Second Tranche Transaction; provided, however, that the purchase price could not be lower than \$0.88, which was a 20% discount to the First Tranche Purchase Price.

 The Second Tranche Warrants were exercisable any time on or after the closing of the Second Tranche Transaction until on or prior to the close of business on the 15th business day following the date on which the holders of the Second Tranche Warrants received written notice from the Company that CMS had announced that a new C-code had been established for DEXYCU.
 The exercise price of each Second Tranche Warrant was an amount equal to the lower of (a) \$1.43 (a 30% premium to the First Tranche Purchase Price) and (b) a 20% discount to the VWAP of the shares of the Company's Common Stock on Nasdaq for the 20 trading days immediately prior to the exercise of a Second Tranche Warrant; provided, however, that the exercise price could not be lower than \$0.88, which was a 20% discount to the First Tranche Purchase Price.
-Following written notice of CMS approval to the holders of the Second Tranche Warrants, the Second Tranche Warrants were exercised in September 2018 at a purchase price of \$1.43 per share for gross proceeds of \$28.9 million.

-This valuation was determined to be a level 3 valuation because it included unobservable inputs.
+The valuation of the Second Tranche Transaction was determined to be a level 3 valuation because it included unobservable inputs.
+Changes in the valuation subsequent to the initial valuation were recorded as a component of non-operating expense in the consolidated statement of comprehensive loss.
 The Second Tranche Transaction liability was valued using a Monte Carlo simulation valuation model.
-This model incorporated several inputs, including the Company's Common Stock price on the date of valuation, the historical volatility of the price of the Company's common stock, the risk-free interest rate and management's assessment of the probability and timing of the issuance of the units occurring.
-A significant fluctuation in the Company's stock price or the Company's estimate of the number of units to be issued could result in a material increase or decrease in the fair value of the Second Tranche liability.
+This model incorporated several inputs, including the Common Stock price on the date of valuation, the historical volatility of the price of Common Stock, the risk-free interest rate and management's assessment of the probability and timing of the issuance of the Units occurring.
+A significant fluctuation in the Company's stock price or the Company's estimate of the number of Units to be issued could result in a material increase or decrease in the fair value of the Second Tranche liability.
+The Second Tranche Transaction liability was settled upon the closing of the Second Tranche Transaction in June 2018.
+The Company remeasured the Second Tranche Transaction liability to fair value immediately prior to settlement.
+This valuation at settlement was calculated as the excess of the sum of (i) the fair value of the Second Tranche Warrants and (ii) the fair value of the shares of Common Stock issued to settle the liability over the cash proceeds received by the Company for the Units.
 Significant assumptions used to value this liability were as follows:

-March 28, 2018 (Date of Issuance) March 31, 2018 Volatility 54.20% 52.50% Risk free interest rate 1.70% 1.70% Estimated date of stockholder approval June 2018 June 2018 Estimated number of units issuable 26,900,000 25,300,000 Valuation date stock price \$ 1.07 \$ 1.22
+arch 28, 2018 te of Issuance) June 25, 2018 (Date of Settlement)

+Volatility 54.20% N/A

+Risk free interest rate 1.70% N/A

+Estimated date of stockholder

+approval June 2018 N/A

+Estimated number of units issuable 26,900,000 20,184,224

+Valuation date stock price \$ 1.07 \$ 1.93